sthagen/sbom/README.md

 # refactored-computing-machine
-Tree shaking for the minimal viable JSON SBOM.
+Tree shaking for the minimal viable SBOM.

 ## Status
 Experimental.